-In this article, I will show you how to reduce the cost of your loan and save money in interest.
+In this article, I will show you how to reduce the cost of your loan and save money on interest charges.

 Why are interest rates so high?